 South Carolina Laws on Service Dogs and Emotional Support Animals

-South Carolina law allows physical and mental assistance dogs into housing and all public places.
+South Carolina and federal law allows physical and mental assistance dogs into housing and all public places.

-Under South Carolina's disability rights law and the federal Americans with Disabilities Act (ADA), people with disabilities have the right to be accompanied by their service animals in restaurants, hotels, stores, theaters, and other places that are open to the public.
-Below, we explain which public accommodations are covered, which animals qualify as service animals, and some rules you may need to follow with your service animal.
+Under South Carolina's disability rights law and the federal Americans with Disabilities Act (ADA), people with disabilities have the right to be accompanied by their service animals in all places that are open to the public, including:

 What Counts as a Public Accommodation in South Carolina?